From the maitre’d and bridal attendant to the flower delivery and chef, we’ve got you covered.

-Below is what Bride of Long Island recommends.
+Below is some guidance on Brides of Long Island recommends.

 Pre-Wedding Day Tips